 Cobre Exploration’s findings clearly elicited interest in the Topley Richfield site, because in 1982 and 1983, Canadian mining giant Cominco Ltd. had acquired the rights to the site and was conducting its own geophysical survey.

 By 1987, ownership had passed to Esso Resources Canada Ltd., which was later amalgamated into petrochemical giant Imperial Oil.
-Esso Resources Canada conducted further exploration of the site, reporting in 1988 reserves of 170,000 tonnes, grading at 3.9 grams of gold per tonne and 177.3 grams of silver per tonne – the equivalent of 30,141 tonnes of silver (worth roughly $25 billion at today’s prices).
+Esso Resources Canada conducted further exploration of the site, reporting in 1988 reserves of 170,000 tonnes, grading at 3.9 grams of gold per tonne and 177.3 grams of silver per tonne – the equivalent of 30,141 kg of silver (worth roughly $25.6 million at today’s prices).

 However, those vast reserves didn’t result in action by major mining players like Cominco or Esso Resources Canada.